 Charlie Siem is one of today’s foremost young violinists, with such a wide-ranging diversity of cross-cultural appeal as to have played a large part in defining what it means to be a true artist of the 21st century.

-Born in London to a Norwegian father and British mother, he began to play the violin at the age of three after hearing a broadcast of Yehudi Menuhin playing Beethoven’s Violin Concerto.
-Siem was educated at Eton College, before reading Music as an undergraduate at Cambridge University.
-From 1998 to 2004 he studied with Itzhak Rashkovsky in London at the Royal College of Music, and from 2004 he has been mentored by Shlomo Mintz.
+Born in London to a Norwegian father and British mother, Siem began to play the violin at the age of three after hearing a broadcast of Yehudi Menuhin playing Beethoven’s Violin Concerto.
+He received a broad and thorough education at Eton College, before completing the intellectually demanding undergraduate degree programme in Music at the University of Cambridge.
+From 1998 to 2004 he studied the violin with Itzhak Rashkovsky in London at the Royal College of Music, and from 2004 he has been mentored by Shlomo Mintz.

 Charlie Siem plays the 1735 Guarneri del Gesù violin, known as the ‘D’Egville’.

 Charlie Siem will be part of the WHO75 Healing Arts concert in Geneva on the 8th of April 2023 in .The concert will take place at the Victoria Hall .
 He will be performing the Chaconne from Partita No. 2, Part 1,JS Bach.

 Free admission, tickets to be collected from the points of sale : Espace Ville de Genève, Grütli, Genève Tourisme, Cité Seniors, Centrale Billetterie T 0800 418 418 (Suisse), T +41 22 418 36 18 (Etranger)